rgrannell1/content-type.js/README.md

 ## Corner-Cases

-* both the type and subtypes are coerced to lower case, as per the standard.
+* The casing of the content type is preserved in the parsed output.

 `mimetype` does not strictly follow the above RFC, as many of the top-100 websites do not either.